LucasB19/ABC_Private_Limited_Black-Friday-Sales-Prediction-main/README.md

 ```
 Run the Project

-Modify the dataset path and target variable in the scripts as necessary, then execute:
+Modify the dataset path and target variable in the scripts as necessary.

 ### Dependencies